dojo/docs/developer/design/loader.rst

     // make client happy
   });

-The loader maps "util1" and "util2" into the URLs ./packages/util1/lib/main.js and ./packages/util2/lib/main.js,
+The loader maps "util1" and "util2" into the paths ./packages/util1/lib/main.js and ./packages/util2/lib/main.js,
 respectively.
-Assuming the util package authors followed the best practice and did not explicitly provide a moduleId argument in the define applications that create their modules, the loader provides the names "util1" and "util2" as derived from the module identifiers that caused the respective scripts to be evaluated.
+Assuming the util package authors followed best practice and did not explicitly provide a moduleId argument in the define applications that create their modules, the loader provides the names "util1" and "util2" as derived from the module identifiers that caused the respective scripts to be evaluated.